 A survey that doesn’t result in direct action is a pointless endeavor.

-Retention is hard but is absolutely vital to maintaining your organization’s growth.
-By demonstrating your value to your donor base, you will be able to build trust and ensure that your mission isn’t seen as something replaceable by your supporters.
+Retaining donors is hard, but It’s absolutely vital to maintaining your organization’s growth.
+By demonstrating your value to your donor base, you will be able to build their trust.
+Donors have many choices, so do your best to communicate your nonprofit’s unique value and watch your retention rates rise.